chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

       - Also need to know where to direct the user to

-      - Also brings in <span class="underline">external world knowledge</span> – so that you can be more precise about recommending
+      - Also brings in <span style="text-decoration:underline">external world knowledge</span> – so that you can be more precise about recommending